seng637-Winter/seng637-a5-Satchytan/Assignment5-ReportTemplate.md

 Therefore, we determined that the range of useful data for model fitting begins after interval 4.
 We excluded the initial 'infant mortality' phase and focused on the subsequent intervals where the system's performance stabilized.
 This approach ensures that our analysis captures data points that are representative of the system's reliability under typical operating conditions, leading to more accurate model selection and interpretation.

-## Discuss the acceptable range of failure rate for the test data
+## Discussion of Acceptable Range of Failure Rate

 In assessing the acceptable range of failure rate for the provided test data, several factors must be considered, including project requirements, safety standards, and industry norms.